 A worrying case:

-How to identify if your implant is showing signs of
+How to identify if your Dental implants are showing signs of failing?

 - Loosening of implant

 - Pain in the implant even after the healing period